 There are a number of ways to stay active and do not have to be very expensive.
 Opting for a more active lifestyle can be as simple as daily tasks with more energy or small changes in routine.

 Here we have some few tips for you:

-- Take your kid and grandchildren to school, while you return back home jogging.
+- Take your kids and grandchildren to school, while you return back home jogging

 - Make sure you target the time it takes you to walk to and from the train station daily.
 Can you walk faster?

-- Use lunchtime.
-Enjoy fast walking, exercise or swimming.
+- Use lunchtime to enjoy fast walking, exercise or swimming.

-- Do not answer phone calls; walk to see a colleague.
+- Do not answer phone calls, but rather walk to see a colleague.

 - Leave the car at home for short trips.

 - Get off the bus a stop earlier.